top of page

 Bride and groom walk together on grassy lawn, smiling.
 They're in front of a historic stone building with arches, under a tree.

-One of the best things about a U of T wedding is that there are a lot of photo spots that are close by:
+One of the best things about a U of T wedding is that there are many photo spots that are close by:

 • Front Campus for big, building shots